joebowbeer/crossplane-function-pythonic/README.md

         self.status.composite = 'Hello, World!'
 ```

-## ConfigMap and Secret Packages
+## ConfigMap Packages

-ConfigMap and Secret based python packages are enable using the `--packages`
+ConfigMap based python packages are enable using the `--packages` and
-and `--packages-namespace` command line options.
-ConfigMaps and Secrets
+`--packages-namespace` command line options.
+ConfigMaps with the label
-with the label `function-pythonic.package` will be incorporated in the python
+`function-pythonic.package` will be incorporated in the python path at
-path at the location configured in the label value.
+the location configured in the label value.
 For example, the following
 ConfigMap will enable python to use `import example.pythonic.features`
 ```yaml
 apiVersion: v1